tacman/testing/sfcasts/ep1/exceptions.md

 Do you remember when we were seeing this exception because our app *didn't* understand Maverick's "hungry" status?
 Welp, we've fixed that, but we still need to take care of one minor detail.
-Next time GenLab throws us a curve ball, like setting "Status: Antsy" on a dino, `GithubService` should throw a *clear* exception that mentions the label.
+Next time GenLab throws us a curve ball, like setting "Status: Antsy" on a dino, `GithubService` should throw a *clear* ion that mentions the label.

 ## Where can we throw an exception?